 Anna Nagar Tower Park

 This park spreads across 15.35 acres and is known for having the tallest park tower (135 ft) in the city.
 You have a bunch of trails to choose from and you can jog for an 8 km loop inside the park.
 Loving this?
-The park apparently has an amphitheater, a bird watching deck, badminton courts, a skating rink, and a small lake!
+The park apparently has an amphitheatre, a bird watching deck, badminton courts, a skating rink, and a small lake!
 They also have trails for the differently-abled.
 Entry is free, so jog away!
-Restroom, parking, and food and water facilities are available.
+Restroom, parking, and food and water facilities are also available.

 Chetpet Eco Park

 Location-wise it doesn’t get any better than this park, which is pretty new in the city.
 Lots of people come here to run mainly because of its aesthetic appeal.
 There are activities to do as well, including boating, spotting ducks, and even taking a walk by the serene lake.
 You can see some amazing birds here, too.
 There is a special pavement for walkers which is about 2 km.
-Worrying about parling space?
+Worrying about parking space?
 They have enough of that, too!
 Look out for their aquarium and 3D theatre.
-You can rent pedal and row boats and go boating.
-You may have to motivate yourself to run when you get there though, because all you will want to do is just watch the sunset and the rays glimmering across the water.
+You can rent pedal and rowboats and go boating.
+You may have to motivate yourself to run when you get there though because all you will want to do is just watch the sunset and the rays glimmering across the water.
 You can get a monthly membership starting INR 200.